Sandra Bookman

 She joined the station in 1998 from WSB-TV in Atlanta, Georgia where she worked as weekend anchor and reporter from 1989 to 1998.
 She was previously weekend anchor at both Raleigh, North Carolina's WRAL-TV and in Beaumont, Texas' KFDM.

 She has won three Emmy Awards for her reporting including Olympic Coverage and the aftermath of Valuejet Airlines Crash in the Everglades.

 Bookman was an Olympic Reporter for ABC News for seven years and was the only Atlanta based reporter to cover the games from Atlanta before the bid and until the Olympic bombing in 1996.
 She also covered the 1992 Olympic games in Barcelona, Spain.

+Bookman reported on the events of 9-11 for WABC.

 She graduated from University of Texas with a B.A. in journalism and currently lives in Manhattan.

+In 2019, Bookman hosted a fundraiser for the 40th anniversary of the Boys and Girls Club of Harlem.

+In 2024, Bookman was honored by the Native American organization Drums Along the Mohawk, for her "multicultural" work.